Jordi-Jaspers/GoByTest/README.md

 * Adding methods so you can add functionality to your data types and so you can implement interfaces
 * Table driven tests to make your assertions clearer and your test suites easier to extend & maintain

+**Chapter 6**
+**Pointers**
+* Go copies values when you pass them to functions/methods, so if you're writing a function that needs to mutate state you'll need it to take a pointer to the thing you want to change.
+* The fact that Go takes a copy of values is useful a lot of the time but sometimes you won't want your system to make a copy of something, in which case you need to pass a reference.
+Examples include referencing very large data structures or things where only one instance is necessary (like database connection pools).
+**nil**
+* Pointers can be nil
+* When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception - the compiler won't help you here.
+* Useful for when you want to describe a value that could be missing **Errors**
+* Errors are the way to signify failure when calling a function/method.
+* By listening to our tests we concluded that checking for a string in an error would result in a flaky test.
+So we refactored our implementation to use a meaningful value instead and this resulted in easier to test code and concluded this would be easier for users of our API too.
+* This is not the end of the story with error handling, you can do more sophisticated things but this is just an intro.
+Later sections will cover more strategies.
+* Don’t just check errors, handle them gracefully **Create new types from existing ones**
+* Useful for adding more domain specific meaning to values
+* Can let you implement interfaces

 **Code Wars**
 All these challenges are from <https://www.codewars.com/users/Jordi-Jaspers>.
 ### References